-In this post, I will focus on three little known tribes found in the Pothohar region, namely the Gangal and Ratial.
+In this post, I will focus on four little known tribes found in the Pothohar region, namely the Adrah, Gangal, Miyal and Ratial.
 I will ask the region to look at my post on the Budhal and Kanyal tribes, which give some background to the tribal history of this region.
 An interesting thing about the various tribes in this region is that there name often ends in al, which is patronymic, for example, the sons of Kals, are the Kalyal and so on, very similar to the Arabic Bin or Slavic ovich or ov.
 The aals started off as clans of a larger tribe, such as Kanyal being an aal of the Chauhan tribe, which overtime grew in numbers, leading separation from the parent stock.
 Both tribes have very similar customs, being historically farmers and speaking the Pothwari language.
+Among the four, the Aura are always considerd as Jats, while the other have section among both Rajputs and Jats.